 That challenge will occur for the world’s Eastern Hemisphere on December 27, where the moon will be younger than for us in the West.
 Look sooner after sunset.
 Have a totally unobstructed horizon.
 Bring binoculars!

 No matter where you live worldwide, you’ll have a better chance of spotting the moon on December 28, because a wider crescent will stay out longer after sundown than on December 27.
 Additionally, the moon will be closer to Venus on December 28, offering a more stunning view of the evening couple.

 To maximize your chances of spotting the beautiful evening crescent (and/or Saturn), find an unobstructed horizon in the direction of sunset.
 A lofty position – atop a mountain or balcony – would help out as well, enabling you to peek a little farther over the horizon.
 Binoculars come in handy, too, for teasing out the pale, skinny crescent (or Saturn) from the glare of evening twilight.

 Want to know when the moon sets in your sky?
 The Sunrise and Sunset Calendar gives you the moonset time – but remember to check the Moonrise and moonset box.

 Want to know the moon’s position relative to the bright planets and the constellations of the zodiac?
-Then your wish is granted, courtesy of Heavens Above!
+Your wish is granted, courtesy of Heavens-Above.com!

-Think photo opportunity, as the brightest and second-brightest celestial bodies of nighttime – the moon and Venus, respectively – beautify the evening twilight shortly after sunset.
+Bottom line: Think photo opportunity this weekend (December 27-29, 2019) as the brightest and 2nd-brightest sky objects – the moon and Venus – beautify the evening twilight shortly after sunset.